Music of Yemen: Turkish influence

 When Yemen became part of the Ottoman Empire, it retained strong ties to its musical heritage—particularly the period of the Rasulid dynasty (1229–1453).
-This era is closely associated with the emergence of the Humini muwashshah in Yemen, a form that became integral to Sana’a's singing tradition.
-The earliest Humini muwashshah still performed in Sana’a is attributed to the poet Ahmed bin Fleita (d.
+This era is closely associated with the emergence of the Humini muwashshah in Yemen, a form that became integral to Sanaa's singing tradition.
+The earliest Humini muwashshah still performed in Sanaa is attributed to the poet Ahmed bin Fleita (d.
 1331), whose renown spread during the reign of a struggling Rasulid king.
 According to Dr. Muhammad Abdo Ghanem, the muwashshah form was introduced to Yemen by the Ayyubids (1173–1229).
 Once in Yemen, however, it assumed a distinct local character—a blend of colloquial and classical elements—and became the poetic foundation of both the Rasulid court's performances and Sufi lodge chants.
-Although this style, which flourished in Tihama, Taiz, and Aden, later declined with the fall of the Rasulid dynasty, it experienced a revival under Ottoman patronage, either through musical concerts organised by the Turkish ruler in Sana’a or via support for Sufi groups that continue to practice religious chanting.
+Although this style, which flourished in Tihama, Taiz, and Aden, later declined with the fall of the Rasulid dynasty, it experienced a revival under Ottoman patronage, either through musical concerts organised by the Turkish ruler in Sanaa or via support for Sufi groups that continue to practice religious chanting.

-The earliest documented evidence of Turkish influence on Sana’a singing appears in the book Sana’a Singing Poetry by Dr. Muhammad Abdo Ghanem—a study for which he received his doctorate from the University of London in 1968 and which was published in 1970.
+The earliest documented evidence of Turkish influence on Sanaa singing appears in the book Sanaa Singing Poetry by Dr. Muhammad Abdo Ghanem—a study for which he received his doctorate from the University of London in 1968 and which was published in 1970.
 In his study, Ghanem concludes that the Turks made a significant contribution to the development of Yemeni music.
-He cites an account by Issa bin Lutfallah, the grandson of Al-Mutahhar bin Sharaf Al-Din, who recounted musical concerts held in the residence of the Turkish ruler in Sana’a.
+He cites an account by Issa bin Lutfallah, the grandson of Al-Mutahhar bin Sharaf Al-Din, who recounted musical concerts held in the residence of the Turkish ruler in Sanaa.
 Ghanem further notes that Turkish influence extended beyond these concerts to include a broader renewal and diversification of Yemeni musical composition.

 Yemeni music critic Gamal Hasan sees that the incorporation of Turkish musical elements did not diminish the uniqueness of Yemeni singing.
 Rather, the Turkish presence in Yemen left lasting social and cultural influences—music being no exception.
 Turkish music is recognised as one of the sources of Yemeni singing, alongside indigenous influences that emerged in areas under Ottoman control.
 Yemeni singing, renowned for its antiquity, served as a reference for the people of the Hijaz and other parts of the Arabian Peninsula.
-For example, Safina Shihab al-Din's research on songs used in Egypt until the mid-19th century reveals roles written in Yemeni dialects and even identifies Ibn Fleita's muwashshah Li fi Raba Hajar—the oldest Humayni muwashshah still in use within the Sana’a singing tradition.
+For example, Safina Shihab al-Din's research on songs used in Egypt until the mid-19th century reveals roles written in Yemeni dialects and even identifies Ibn Fleita's muwashshah Li fi Raba Hajar—the oldest Humayni muwashshah still in use within the Sanaa singing tradition.